gurtaj1/CV/README.md

 -  9 GCSEs and 1 GNVQ obtained.

 ## Interests
-Apart from being an avid music fan and movie fanatic, I also love travelling the world and learning about new cultures.
+Apart from being an avid music fan and a movie fanatic, I love travelling the world and learning about new cultures.
 I took a particular liking to Spain on my visits and I am now learning to speak Spanish.
 According to my Duolingo app I am currently 54% fluent.